andycroll/andycroll.com/_posts/2018/2018-03-18-check-your-database-indexes-for-activerecord-scopes.md

 It is alleged that Ruby is slow.
 However, whether you're using Ruby, Elixir or Go, the 'benchmarked' speed of a language is irrelevant if your web application eventually hits an unoptimised database.

+Indexes allow your database to quickly find and sort records in a table, by keeping pre-organised copies of your data.
+Conceptually they’re like the index of a book.

 ## Instead of…